-Hatshepsut may have moved the bark from the central area of the temple to a position along the southern festival processional, just south east of her new pylon (pylon seven).
+Hatshepsut may have moved the bark from the central area of the temple to a position along the southern festival processional, just south east of her new pylon (pylon eight).
 In its place she erected her own bark shrine, the "red chapel."

 Thutmose III may have dismantled or moved the shrine, building an identical calcite chapel near the seventh pylon.
 The king gave his new shrine the same name as the shrine of Amenhotep I. Where the Amenhotep I chapel was placed at this time is unknown.